marwahaha/Project-CS/README.md

-PLAN DIDN'T WORK OUT, ABANDONNED
+PLAN DIDN'T WORK OUT, ABANDONED

 # Project-CS
 Website aimed to help with python code and provide people with sample questions and answers